-In 2013. the photographer Mara Catalan asked me to write a text for her photobook: ‘Williamsburg: A place I once called home’.
-The book is at once a beautiful document from the 1990s, of an area that is now transformed beyond recognition, and an intimate scrapbook of a temporary community that formed, a way of living and of friendship.
+The photographer Mara Catalan asked me to write this text for her photobook: ‘Williamsburg: A place I once called home’.
+Her book is at once a beautiful document from the 1990s of a neighbourhood that is today transformed beyond recognition, and an intimate scrapbook of a temporary community that formed, a way of living and of friendship.

 Istanbul, February 2013

 I have a faded fax that you sent me from the jungle of Chiapas.
 The words you wrote have melted into the yellowed paper with the years, along with the photo of Subcommondante Marcos on his horse and you holding his hand, smiling.
 Now, I can make out only shapes and outlines and in a few months, I think it will be gone.

 Do you remember how it began?
 It was 1993.
 I had been living in New York for a year.
 Late one night, a woman called.
 She told me that her name was Crystal and that she was a rap music producer.
 She had read a flyer that I had left on a film production noticeboard, describing a film that I wanted to make.
 She said she loved it and that it reminded her of the stories a sound engineer had told her about an amazing young Spanish photographer working on one of Hal Hartley’s films.
 She left me the sound engineer’s number so I could find you.
 She said, “I think you have to meet her.
 I just have the feeling you girls are going be friends.”